 Get some fresh air in the beautiful 1500 hectares of the Forest of Fougères.
 Great for hiking, mountain biking and horse riding, the forest has some magical ancient history at the Cordon of the Druids, a row of 50 quartz menhirs stretching for 300m.
-Several dolmens can also be found, the tombs of ancient dead kings, and the Celliers de Landean, a 12th century underground room supported by 11 arches that is said to have once had a staircase leading up to the castle.
-If you are interested in birdwatching, the quarry of Roucher Coupe is a beautiful spot to walk up the hill, enjoying the turquiose blue of the lake and a great platform from where you can view the castle and town.
-In the town itself you will also get a great view from the pretty Jardin Public or visit the Val Nançon garden with its contemporary metal and glass sculpture, L'oievre a la vie, the work of life, by Louis Marie Cattal.
-Covering what was once allotment gardens, it is designed to symbolise the peace and understanding between cultures.
+Several dolmens can also be found, the tombs of ancient dead kings, and the Celliers de Landéan, a 12th century underground room supported by 11 arches that is said to have once had a staircase leading up to the castle.
+If you are interested in birdwatching, the quarry of Le Rocher Coupé is a beautiful spot to walk up the hill, enjoying the turquiose blue of the lake and a great platform from where you can view the castle and town.
+In the town itself you will also get a great view from the pretty Jardin Public or visit the Val Nançon garden with its contemporary metal and glass sculpture, L'Oeuvre à la vie, The Work of Life, by Louis Marie Cattal.
+Covering what were once allotment gardens, it is designed to symbolise the peace and understanding between cultures.

 A lively Saturday market, several bakeries and many charming unique shops make for a traditional shopping experience in Fougères.
 Don't miss out trying some real Breton crêpes and galettes, savoury pancakes usually made with buckwheat and Far Breton, a flan style cake, similar to clafoutis, often with prunes or raisins.
 Wash down your meal with some local Breton beer or cider and enjoy an apéritif of chouchen, a type of mead.

 Sail & stay with us to save time and money!
 Pack your car with everything you need - even the family pet, and enjoy the fun of travelling on board.